1. What is considered a mobile device?

 5.01 Install Antivirus Software

 Although rare, mobile devices are just as susceptible to viruses as desktop or laptop computers.
 Industry analysts expect viruses, Trojans, spam, and all manner of scams to increase dramatically as the demand and use of mobile devices grow.
 Not all mobile devices have antivirus software, but a number of vendors do offer antivirus and antispam solutions for some devices.
 Contact ITS Support if you wish to learn more.

 5.02 Use Protected Wi-Fi Networks

 Where possible, connect to known secure (password-protected) Wi-Fi networks.
-By tagging your mobile device, you will be able to connect to the secure WCM wireless network.
+By registering your mobile device, you will be able to connect to the secure WCM wireless network.
 Exercise caution when connecting to public hotspots.